 The Man Who Inspired Sherlock Holmes

-Today the journey through the story of Sherlock Holmes continues with a look at Dr. Joseph Bell, the Edinburgh doctor who is said to have give Arthur Conan Doyle the inspiration for Sherlock Holmes’s amazing powers of reasoning and deduction.
+Dr. Joseph Bell was the Edinburgh doctor who is said to have give Arthur Conan Doyle the inspiration for Sherlock Holmes’s amazing powers of reasoning and deduction.

 In our previous instalment of our Sherlock Holmes documentary, we left Arthur Conan Doyle as a newly enrolled student at Edinburgh University.
 If you missed the previous section then you can actually watch it here.